David Taylor (professor): Maudsley Prescribing Guidelines

-Taylor was the originator of the idea of an evidenced-based mental health prescribing guideline along with the late professor Robert Kerwin and has made a major and unique contribution by writing the Maudsley Prescribing Guidelines for 25 years.
-Taylor is the de facto editor of this publication and is the only author to be credited on all 14 editions.
+Taylor was the originator of the idea of an evidenced-based mental health prescribing guideline along with the late professor Robert Kerwin and has made a major and unique contribution by writing the Maudsley Prescribing Guidelines for over 30 years.
+Taylor is the de facto editor of this publication and is the only author to be credited on all 15 editions.
 The Maudsley Prescribing Guidelines have sold over 300,000 copies in thirteen languages.
-The 14th edition was published in June 2021.
-He has also co-written three other books in the Maudsley Prescribing Guidelines series.
+The 15th edition was published in April 2025.
+He has also co-written four other books in the Maudsley Prescribing Guidelines series, including The Maudsley Deprescribing Guidelines, first published in January 2024.

 Lectures

 Professor Taylor has lectured throughout the world, including tours of New Zealand (2011), Hong Kong (2016), Australia (2019) and Japan (2019).

-He was a keynote speaker at the 2018 annual meeting of Royal Australian and New Zealand College of Psychiatrists in Auckland and at the Royal College of Psychiatrists annual meeting in London in 2019.
+He was a keynote speaker at the 2018 annual meeting of Royal Australian and New Zealand College of Psychiatrists in Auckland, at the Royal College of Psychiatrists annual meeting in London in 2019, and at The 119th Annual Meeting of the Japanese Society of Psychiatry and Neurology in 2023.